 Click for Details

-The control cable can be adjusted up to 110° for space-constrained applications.
+The flying lead can be adjusted up to 110° for space-constrained applications.

-Thorlabs' PIA13VF Vacuum-Compatible Piezoelectric Inertia Actuator provides high-resolution linear motion control with a 13 mm piezo-controlled translation range in a compact, vacuum-compatible package.
-The actuator can support loads up to 2.5 kg and preloads up to 25 N with typical movements of 20 nm and no backlash.
-The step size can be adjusted up to 30% to a maximum of 30 nm using the KIM001 or KIM101 Controllers.
-Due to the open-loop design, hysteresis, and application conditions, the achieved step size of the system can vary over 20%.
+Thorlabs' Vacuum-Compatible Piezoelectric Inertia Actuators provide high-resolution linear motion control with long piezo translation ranges in compact, vacuum-compatible packages.
+Each actuator can support loads up to 2.5 kg with typical movements of 20 nm and no backlash.
+The step size can be adjusted up to 30% to a maximum of 30 nm using the KIM001 or KIM101 Controllers (sold separately below).
+Due to the open-loop design, hysteresis, and application conditions, the achieved step size of the system can vary by up to 20%.
 An external feedback system will need to be used to overcome this variance.
 We also offer standard piezo inertia actuators for non-vacuum applications.

-The actuator is self-locking when at rest and when there is no power supplied to the piezo, making these actuators ideal for set-and-hold applications that require nanometer resolution and long-term alignment stability.
-Manual adjustments can be made at any time, as long as the piezo is not actively translating the screw, by using the rear-located thumbscrew or with a 5/64" (2.0 mm) hex key.
+These actuators are self-locking when at rest and when there is no power supplied to the piezo, making them ideal for set-and-hold applications that require nanometer resolution and long-term alignment stability.
+Manual adjustments can be made using the knob on the adjuster screw, as long as the piezo is not actively translating the screw; the knob is also compatible with 5/64" (2.0 mm) hex keys.

 Click to Enlarge